Religious instruction guidelines for primary and intermediate schools

 - teaching in state primary and intermediate schools must be secular while the school is open

-- after consulting with the principal, Boards have the discretion to close their school, or part of their school, for up to one hour per week and no more than 20 hours per year to allow religious instruction conducted in a way the Board has approved and given by voluntary instructors
+- after consulting with the principal, boards have the discretion to close their school, or part of their school, for up to 1 hour per week and no more than 20 hours per year to allow religious instruction conducted in a way the board has approved and given by voluntary instructors

 - religious instruction must be held on an opt-in basis by requiring signed consent from a parent or caregiver before allowing a student to participate in religious instruction.